ApiLogicServer/Docs/docs/Tech-Basic-Demo.md

 We'll illustrate API Logic Server support for:

-**1. Automation:** instant project providing API, Admin web app with a single CLI command
+* **Automation:** instant project providing API, Admin web app with a single CLI command

-**2. Customization:** we'll add declarative security and logic - about a dozen rules
+* **Customization:** we'll add declarative security and logic - about a dozen rules

-**3. Iteration:**  we'll alter the schema, and add a new rule that leverages Python
+* **Iteration:**  we'll alter the schema, and add a new rule that leverages Python

 The entire demo takes 5 minutes, instead of manual development of several weeks.